AKC Canine Good Citizen Training & Certification

 St. Paul, MN

 The AKC Urban Canine Good Citizen (CGCU) Training Class is designed to build on CGC fundamentals and prepare your dog for real‑world urban environments.
-This 10‑step public access test, held in settings with traffic, crowds, noises, streets, buildings, and public transit, ensures dogs demonstrate polite leash manners, self‑control with food distractions, calm around passersby, safe street crossings, stair and elevator navigation, housetraining, and controlled transportation experiences.
+Class will cover both CGC and CGCU test items!
+The CGCU in particular is a 10‑step public access test, held in settings with traffic, crowds, noises, streets, buildings, and public transit, ensures dogs demonstrate polite leash manners, self‑control with food distractions, calm around passersby, safe street crossings, stair and elevator navigation, housetraining, and controlled transportation experiences.
 Dogs can get both their CGC and CGCU on the same day.
 Successful teams earn the distinguished “CGCU” title on the dog’s AKC record.

 Our AKC Community Canine (CGCA) Training Class, the advanced level of the Canine Good Citizen program, is designed to demonstrate real-world manners.
 This 10-step test is conducted in authentic environments—such as neighborhood events, pet stores, parks, and busy sidewalks—where your dog will wait calmly while you engage in activities, walk politely through crowds without pulling, remain steady around distractions (including other dogs and food), sit or lie quietly in small groups, allow strangers with objects to approach, respond reliably off-leash on cue, and exhibit control through doorways or narrow passages.
 Dogs must already hold CGC certification to take this class.
 All tasks are performed on leash using approved collars or harnesses, and handlers may use praise—but not food—during testing.
 Successfully passing earns your dog the prestigious “CGCA” title on its AKC record.
 Sign up now to help your dog shine as a confident, courteous community companion!

-Urban or Advanced Canine Good Citizen Training Class Schedule
+Urban Canine Good Citizen/Community Canine (CGCU/CGCA) Training Class Schedule

 5 weeks | 1 hour/week